-Oil prices hold near $67 a barrel ahead of G20 talks, OPEC
+Oil prices steady, set for weekly gain ahead of G20 talks, OPEC

 Tensions between the United Sates and Iran have also been keeping markets on edge.

-A week after U.S. President Donald Trump called off air strikes on Iran at the last minute, the prospect that Tehran could soon violate its nuclear commitments has created additional diplomatic urgency to find a way out of the crisis.
+A week after Trump called off air strikes on Iran at the last minute, the prospect that Tehran could soon violate its nuclear commitments has created additional diplomatic urgency to find a way out of the crisis.

+Record U.S. crude production has capped oil prices even as the rig count, an early indicator of future output, has declined over the past six months as independent exploration and production companies cut spending on new drilling as they focus more on earnings growth instead of increased output.

+The latest weekly rig counts from General Electric Co’s (GE.N) Baker Hughes energy services firm is due at 1:00 p.m.
+ET.

-Reporting by Jane Chung; Editing by Elaine Hardcastle and David Evans
+Reporting by Dmitry Zhdannikov in London and Jane Chung; Editing by Marguerita Choy and David Evans